nortikin/sverchok/docs/nodes/surface/nurbs_birail.rst

   arbitrarily rotated profile curves.
 Enabled option requires more computations, and so, may make the node slower and less precise.
 Unchecked by default.
+* **Profile Rotation**.
+This defines how profile curves will be placed along the path curves.
+The available options are:

+   * **Path Normal Average**.
+The node will try to place profile curves so that they will lie in normal planes of both path curves.
+Since normal planes of two path curves can differ, the node will calculate average normal plane.
+   * **Path 1 Normal**.
+The node will place profile curves so that they lie in normal plane of the first path curve.
+   * **Path 2 Normal**.
+The node will place profile curves so that they lie in normal plane of the second path curve.
+   * **By profile**.
+The node will try to place profile curves so that they be parallel to initial location of the path curve.
+This is not always possible, but the node will try to keep it as parallel as possible.

+   The default option is **Path Normal Average**.

 * **Explicit V Values**.
 If checked, then the user has the ability to provide values of path curves parameter values, at which the provided path curves must be placed; otherwise, the node will calculate these parameters